Foreclosure Defense; Real Estate/Mortgage Litigation; Loan Modifications

 We represent clients in all stages of foreclosure, including pre-foreclosure and post-foreclosure.

-If you are facing foreclosure, or received a Notice of Trustee Sale there is hope.
-Our law firm has sued large multinational banks and loan servicers, such as Wells Fargo, JP Morgan Chase, U.S. Bank, Select Portfolio Servicing, Specialized Loan Servicing, etc.
+If you are facing foreclosure, or received a Notice of Default or Notice of Trustee Sale there is hope.
+Our firm has litigated numerous cases against lenders and loan servicers, such as Wells Fargo, JP Morgan Chase, U.S. Bank, Select Portfolio Servicing, Specialized Loan Servicing, Ocwen, Rushmore, etc.) for violations of California Homeowner’s Bill of Rights (“HBOR”) and negligence in loan modification review process, including breach of implied covenant of good faith and fair dealing.

 You can use pre-foreclosure period to your advantage to stop the sale of your home, postpone the foreclosure process or sue your lender for behaving in a negligent, fraudulent or predatory way.
-If a lender acts in a negligent or fraudulent manner, resulting in the foreclosure of your home, you may be entitled to file a wrongful foreclosure suit under California Homeowner Bill of Rights and other applicable laws.
+If a lender acts in a negligent or fraudulent manner, resulting in the foreclosure of your home, you may be entitled to file a lawsuit under California Homeowner Bill of Rights.

 In order to raise a defense to the foreclosure action, you must bring the issue before a judge.
 This is automatic in about half the states, where foreclosures are typically accomplished through civil lawsuits and judicial foreclosure orders.
 In the other states, foreclosures typically take place outside of court (these are called nonjudicial foreclosures) and you have no automatic means to mount a legal challenge.
 To have your defenses ruled on by a judge in these states, you have to file a lawsuit alleging that the foreclosure is illegal for some reason and asking the court to put the foreclosure on hold – pending the court’s review of the case.

-We help borrowers to file not only a lawsuit, but also to try to stop foreclosure sale by recording a document called Lis Pendens, announcing to general public that there is a pending litigation related to the property.
+We help borrowers to file a lawsuit, trying to stop foreclosure sale by recording a document called Lis Pendens, announcing to general public that there is a pending litigation related to the property.
 This usually deter potential buyers to purchase your property at sale.

-Another option is to file for a bankruptcy to stop the sale of your property.
-Ultimately, it is the litigation that is going to help you to find the best loss mitigation option that meets your financial potential because once litigation is commenced we will represent your interests in loan modification process.
+Ultimately, it is the litigation that is going to help you to find the best loss mitigation option that meets your financial potential and is available to you based on your circumstances.
+Once litigation is commenced we are also able to represent your interests in loan modification process, and, if not successful, to file for chapter 13 bankruptcy.

-We maintain a dynamic bankruptcy and foreclosure practice, representing clients in Chapter 7 and Chapter 13 bankruptcy proceedings, handling bankruptcy related adversary proceedings, mediation, loan modification, eviction and foreclosure litigation, including active motion practice (Motions for Relief, Objection to Confirmation, Loan Modifications, etc.).
+We maintain a dynamic bankruptcy practice, representing clients in Chapter 13 bankruptcy proceedings, handling bankruptcy related adversary proceedings, loan modification process, eviction and foreclosure litigation.

 Whether a Chapter 7 or Chapter 13 bankruptcy is the right choice for you depends on your income, assets, debts, and your financial goals.
 We will assist you in making the right decision.
 However, not every debtor qualifies for Chapter 7.
 In some cases, repaying debt over time in a court-approved Chapter 13 repayment plan provides benefits that are unavailable in Chapter 7.